Chapter 8. Collections and Enumerators

 documented behavior for enumeration interfaces, all of them are

-method is for use by the client and allows
+defined with two versions of the Next method.
+The [local] Next method is for use by the client and allows

 method that performs the marshaling.
 Although the MIDL compiler

-implementing two versions of the Next
+implementing two versions of the Next method.
+One version

-method implemented by the proxy.
+is called by the client and, in turn, calls the RemoteNext method implemented by the proxy.
 The other version is called by the

-method implemented by the object.
+stub and calls the Next method implemented by the object.
 Figure 8.1 shows the progression of calls from client to

 object through the proxy, the stub, and our custom code.
 The